exclusiveandy/exclusiveandy/README.md

 # Howdy Neighbor!!!, I'm Andrywin Maquinto <img src="https://user-images.githubusercontent.com/43292234/179925738-4df11b89-1924-4d3d-82b5-3a197ac4f031.gif" width="50" />

 <p>I'm a developer, editor and a gaming enthusiast residing here at the Philippines.
 I love to create things, update exisiting and remove unnecessary obstacle concerning people desire.
-Any programming languages will do, I just need to study it for a while ;)</p>
+Any programming languages will do, I just need to study it for a while</p>

 [![GitHub](https://img.shields.io/badge/Github-exclusiveandy-lightgrey)](https://github.com/exclusiveandy)